suryakva/genai-titan-image-generator/README.md

 ```

 The `stack` folder contains the code for each stack in the AWS CDK application.
-The `code` folder contains the code for the Amazon Lambda function.
+The `code` folder contains the code for the AWS Lambda function.
 The repository also contains the web application located  under the folder `web-app`.

 The `cdk.json` file tells the AWS CDK Toolkit how to run your application.